Takicegek/Interpeer/whitepaper.md

-# INTERPEER - Trust-less peer-to-peer resource marketplace.
+# INTERPEER - The trust-less peer-to-peer resource marketplace.
-23 August 2016 - draft 9 - Rory Renton (<smellymoo@gmail.com>)
+24 September 2016 - draft 10 - [Rory Renton] (smellymoo.com)

 ## 0. Abstract
-Interpeer is a complete peer-to-peer replacement for the world-wide-web; a system to distribute dynamic web-pages. it is a trust-less marketplace to exchange processing, bandwidth and storage using a peer-to-peer distributed network.
+Interpeer is a complete peer-to-peer alternative for the world-wide-web; a system to distribute dynamic web-pages.
+It achieves this by being a trust-less marketplace to exchange processing, bandwidth and storage using a distributed network of peers.

 ## 1. Introduction
+The original concept of the Internet as a free exchange of information has increasingly become threatened by state censorship and the commercial interests of multi-national corporations who 'guide you'.
+Interpeer would remove the vulnerabilities making the internet free again.

-Interpeer would function as a anonymous peer-to-peer marketplace connecting people that want to get paid for their system resources with people that want to author censorship free websites, store large amounts of data or do massive computation tasks.
+Interpeer would function as a anonymous peer-to-peer marketplace connecting people that want to get paid for their system resources with others that want to author censorship free websites, store large amounts of data or do massive computation tasks.

 in essence Interpeer does for the world-wide-web what [bitTorrent](www.bittorrent.com) does for file-sharing; each interpeer-site is hosted by groups of peers, which makes it very difficult to destroy, also authors can upload sites anonymously to the network.
-But unlike bitTorrent, the site is not static data; so to continue the analogy; it would be equivalent of a torrent that other users could edit.
+But unlike bitTorrent, the site is not static data; so to continue the analogy; it would be equivalent of a torrent that users could edit.
 This makes it possible for interpeer-sites to have dynamic (web 2.0) content like [wikipedia.org](www.wikipedia.org).

 Currently websites are hosted on a physical server that is located by its domain name.
-An interpeer-site is hosted by many peers which are paid for the service they provide via a virtual currency.
+An interpeer-site is hosted by many peers which are paid for the service they provide via a virtual currency (InterCoin).
 In this model anyone can install the program and get paid without further understanding.

-The advantage for website hosting is easy to see if you look at the disadvantages of the current internet client-server model: the server is a single point of failure, low anonymity when creating a website, each visitor downloads from the server not other visitors which is duplicating requests and finally the central control over domain name lookup with ISPs controlling access which limits freedom of speech.
+The advantage for website hosting is easy to see if you look at the disadvantages of the current Internet client-server model: the server is a single point of failure, low anonymity when creating a website, each visitor downloads from the server not other visitors which is duplicating requests and finally the central control over domain name lookup with ISPs controlling access which limits freedom of speech.

 ## 2. Interpeer key innovations
 Interpeer introduces large innovations to peer-to-peer technology.
 The significant ones are: